sabidarrow/Sugarcane-Dataset/README.md

 #Sugarcane-Disease-Dataset

 The Archived zip contains 3 types of data including Bacterial Blight images, Red Rod Images and Healthy leaves Images of sugarcane.
 This data have been used for the Detection and Classification of sugarcane diseases.
+Sugarcane diseases significantly impact global markets, causing economic losses for farmers and reduced supplies for the sugar industry.
+We propose a YOLO-based solution with 96.67% accuracy to detect and treat sugarcane diseases early.
+Integrating robotics technology allows real-time monitoring, aiding farmers in disease management decisions and mitigating their impact on the market.

 Authors and Affiliations: